 Step 8 – Raise Capital from Investors

-From our marijuana consulting experience, we have found that the average start-up costs for cannabis retail businesses range from ~$450,000 to ~$1.8 million.
+Over a decade of helping entrepreneurs start cannabis companies, we have found that the average start-up costs for cannabis retail businesses range from ~$450,000 to ~$1.8 million.

 On the other hand, a cultivation or processing facility can easily require start-up costs ranging from ~$3,000,000 to ~$11,000,000+ depending on the size of the facility and whether there is an existing building or not.